SManAT/IT-School-Admin/Tools/changeWallpaper/README.md

   config:
     # if set, then we use a Network Share for loading wallpapers
     # otherwise, we use a path relative to script dir
-    USE_SHARE: 1
+    USE_SFTP: 1
     # local path to wallpapers
     LOCAL_PATH: wallpapers\
-    # where to store the wallpapers
+    # where to store the wallpapers from sftp
     LOCAL_STORAGE: tmp\

-    share:
+    LAST: 26.jpg
+    sftp:
+      # sftp hostname from server
+      HOSTNAME: toolbox
+      # path on sftp server
-      PATH: \\<server>\Public\wallpapers
+      PATH: wallpapers
-      # if USER and PWS is set to NONE, no credidentials will be used
+      # sftp User
-      USER: None
+      USER:
       # hash the password with --encrypt Parameter
-      PWD: None
+      PWD:
   ```

 # Create Standalone Application
 You can pack Python to the Application if you build it with `python setup_cx.py build_exe`.

+# Start inside Active Domain
+Create a GPO to start the file `startWallpaperChanger.bat`